Scrummy Lane

 This post may contain affiliate links.
 Please read my disclosure for more info.

 If you’ve never tried making moussaka, don’t wait another day to make this easy version.
-With its delicious layers of roasted eggplant, Greek bolognese sauce and souffle-like cheesy bechamel sauce, it’s a bit like lasagna… but even more delicious!
+With its delicious layers of roasted eggplant, Greek bolognese sauce and souffle-like cheesy béchamel sauce, this classsic Greek dish is a bit like lasagna… but even more delicious!

 A piece of easy moussaka on a white plate with bread and Greek salad

-Moussaka is one of the most well known and traditional Greek recipes with as many versions as there are Greek yia-yias (grandmas!).
-I ate many while living in Greece, and nearly all were delicious!
+There are as many versions as there are Greek yia-yias (grandmas!).
+I ate many while living in Greece, and nearly all were incredibly delicious!

 A classic moussaka is made of ground lamb (lamb mince), but I’ve found that most restaurants in Greece make theirs out of ground beef (beef mince).
 To be frank, beef is cheaper and easier to get hold of, so who can blame them?

-Traditionally this meal also contain potato slices, but you won’t find any potato in my easy moussaka recipe!
+Traditionally, this meal also contains potato slices, but you won’t find any potato in my easy moussaka recipe!
 Why?
 Well it’s obviously going to be easier and quicker to make without potatoes, but also I just don’t think the recipe needs it.

 I would much rather make these amazing Greek potatoes (and trust me, they really are amazing!) as a side dish.

-The bolognese sauce is less tomato-y than the one in a lasagna, and contains lots of wine and yummy Greek flavours (namely oregano and cinnamon – yes, cinnamon!).
+The bolognese sauce made of spiced ground meat (usually beef or lamb) is less tomato-y than the one in a lasagna.
+It also contains lots of wine and yummy Greek flavours (namely oregano and cinnamon – yes, cinnamon!).

-The bechamel sauce on top is a bit different to lasagna bechamel, too.
-You make it in a similar way, but then you add parmesan cheese (or pecorino or Greek kefalotyri if you can find it) and a whisked egg.
-The egg makes the sauce ‘puff up’ a bit in the oven, a bit like a souffle.
+The béchamel sauce on top is a bit different to lasagna béchamel, too.
+You make it in a similar way, but then you add parmesan cheese (or pecorino or Greek kefalotyri if you can find it) and whisked eggs.
+The eggs make the sauce ‘puff up’ a bit in the oven, a bit like a soufflé.

 A ‘Greek lasagna’ is beyond delicious.
 It’s the ultimate Greek comfort food!